SamoraHunter/pat2vec/README.md

 # Overview

 This tool converts individual patient records into structured time-interval feature vectors, making them suitable for filtering, aggregation, and assembly into a data matrix **D** for binary classification machine learning tasks.

+## Documentation

+The full API documentation for `pat2vec` is automatically generated and hosted on GitHub Pages.

+**View the Live Documentation**

 ## Example Use Cases